faanross/faanross.github.io/content/about.md

 author = "faan ross"
 +++

-**this page contains extensive write-ups of my youtube courses about threat hunting.**
+**this page contains extensive write-ups related to threat hunting and its derivations.**

 you can find the courses [here](https://www.youtube.com/channel/UCtwchzdOYHiXai5BxXPiHMg).